JohnVaiosDimopoulos/SysPro_Proj1_2020/Src/Tests/lib/googletest/docs/faq.md

     dispatch, it will use the definition from the class the constructor of which is currently executing.
-This is because calling a virtual method before the derived class constructor has a chance to run is very dangerous - the virtual method might operate on uninitialized data.
+This is because calling a virtual method before the derived class constructor has a chance to run is very dangerous - the virtual method might operate on uninitialized arg_data.
 Therefore, if you need to call a method that will be overridden in a derived class, you have to use `SetUp()/TearDown()`.
 *   In the body of a constructor (or destructor), it's not possible to use the